etdev/algorithms/notes.md

 ```

 ### Hash#`invert`
-When you want to switch a hashe's keys and values
+When you want to switch a hash's keys and values

 ```ruby
 hsh = { a: "123", b: "456" }